Massimo Rizzo (ice hockey)

-Massimo Rizzo (June 13, 2001) is a Canadian professional ice hockey centre for the Reading Royals of the ECHL as a prospect to the Philadelphia Flyers of the National Hockey League (NHL).
+Massimo Rizzo (June 13, 2001) is a Canadian professional ice hockey centre who is currently an unrestricted free agent.
+He was most recently under contract to the New York Rangers of the National Hockey League (NHL).
 He was an All-American at the University of Denver and helped their ice hockey program win a national championship in 2022 and 2024.